alphagov/gds-pre-commit/README.md

 `$ pip install pre-commit` (on Linux or Mac)

 ### Configuring pre-commit
-We recommend using some of the plugins that come with the framework, as well as installing the [detect-secrets plugin](https://github.com/Yelp/detect-secrets).
+We recommend using some of the hooks that are supported out of the box, as well as installing the [detect-secrets hook](https://github.com/Yelp/detect-secrets).

 An example [.pre-commit-config.yaml file](https://github.com/alphagov/gds-pre-commit/blob/add-yaml/.pre-commit-config.yaml) used to set up your pre-commit config can be found in this repository.

 ## detect-secrets
-The detect-secrets pre-commit plugin requires some minor configuration before it is run with the framework.
+The detect-secrets pre-commit hook requires some minor configuration before it is run with the framework.

 First you will need to install detect-secrets manually: